 In a perfect world, people should catch a wave from the take-off zone and either ride it until it ends or fall off at some point along the wave face.

 Regardless of the outcome, the surfer who has just ridden a wave should now take their place furthest from the take-off zone and patiently wait their turn.

 If you grow up surfing the same beach, reef, or point break every day, you can’t help but feel some sense of responsibility.

-This feeling can often grow to a more unpleasant sense of ownership that can lead to surfers feeling entitled to more than their fair share of waves.
-Extreme cases of this would be the Da Hui Wolflpak, Bra Boys, or the Black Shorts of the Canary Islands.
+This feeling can often become a more unpleasant sense of ownership, making surfers feel entitled to more than their fair share of waves.
+Extreme cases of this would be the Da Hui Wolfpak, Bra Boys, or the Black Shorts of the Canary Islands.

 - You’re missing waves